Clarkson Wright and Jakes Ltd Banner Image

 Depending on the circumstances:

-• for our legitimate interests, ie to prevent and detect criminal activity that could be damaging for us and for you and/or us
+• for our legitimate interests, ie to prevent and detect criminal activity that could be damaging for you and/or us

 • to comply with our legal and regulatory obligations